CarboniDavide/altorouter-apirest/README.md

 http://www.catalogue.carboni.ch/

-which you can manage by using API Rest (GET, POST, UPDATE, DELETE)
+which you can manage by using API Rest (GET, POST, PUT, DELETE)

 https://www.api.carboni.ch